MXPOL/qrcode-file-transfer/README.md

 # qrcode-file-transfer

-A Python package that can be used to transfer files with QR codes.
-Input a file, get QR code images.
-Print, email, or otherwise share your codes.
-Re-input these QR codes, get your original file back.
+This Python-based client-server application facilitates data transfer using QR codes.
+It employs cameras on both the server and client sides to scan QR codes, enabling seamless data transmission.

 # Protocol diagram